 Throughout the next few months, focus groups were held with Black students spanning domestic through international, undergraduate and graduate; a broad range of academic disciplines; and living arrangements that included on and off campus, and commuters.
 The report of findings Supporting The Needs of Black Students At The University of Guelph was released in May 2016.

 What's Happened Since?

-Following the release of the report of findings, changes in the supports for BIPOC students have been made:
+Following the release of the report of findings, changes in the supports for Black and racialized students have been made:

-- The Cultural Diversity Advisor role was created to guide BIPOC students through their post-secondary career acting as an advisor for racially and ethnically diverse students (with an emphasis on Black students).
+The Cultural Diversity Advisor role was created to guide Black and racialized students through their post-secondary career acting as an advisor for racially and ethnically diverse students (with an emphasis on Black students).

 The development of programming and online resources such as discussion groups, workshops, co-curricular learning experiences, campaigns and resource materials to enhance and expand the understanding of racial and ethnic diversity on campus through a social justice lens.